 Flash chromatography column (Flash Column) is a fast and (usually) easy method to separate complex mixtures.
 In some experiments, we need to perform a relatively large amount of flash chromatography column to separate about 1g of material.

 The principle of chromatography column and thin layer chromatography is the same, but it can be used for the separation of preparative substances.
-Because we use compressed air to push the solvent through the column, it is called flash chromatography column.
+Because we use compressed air to push the solvent through the column, it is called a flash chromatography column.
 This not only makes the separation effect better but also shortens the column time.

-Preparation and operation of flash chromatography column:
+Preparation and operation of flash chromatography column

-2. Use thin layer chromatography to select the solvent system so that the value of Rf is between 0.2 and 0.3, but if the mixture is complex, this may be unrealistic.
+2. Use thin-layer chromatography to select the solvent system so that the value of Rf is between 0.2 and 0.3, but if the mixture is complex, this may be unrealistic.
 In more complicated cases, you may need to use gradient elution.
 Simply put, it is to continuously increase the polarity of the solvent during the purification and elution process.
-However, in thin layer chromatography, you must determine which solvent system Will make the different spots in the range of Rf 0.2 ~ 0.3.
+However, in thin-layer chromatography, you must determine which solvent system Will make the different spots in the range of Rf 0.2 ~ 0.3.

 3. Determine the method used to load the sample onto the column.
 You have three choices: clean sample method, solution method, or silica gel adsorption method.

 a.Net sample method: If the sample is a non-viscous oil, it is easiest to use the net sample method.
 You can use a long dropper filter to introduce the liquid into the column, and then rinse with a predetermined solvent system to wash all the components into the chromatography column.

 b.Solution method: The clean sample method may sometimes cause the separation column to break.
 Therefore, for liquids and solids, the more common method is to dissolve the sample in a solvent and then add the solution to the separation column.